m3g/MolSimToolkit.jl/docs/src/system_setup.md

 and sizes necessary to build different systems.
 Currently (as of version 1.2.0) the module supports the construction of systems of a solute solvated by a mixture of two solvents.

+!!! compat
+    The functionality described here is available in MolSimToolkit version 1.3.0.

 ### How to use it

 ```julia-repl